 Regarding longevity, C-41 is more likely to degrade than E-6, and due to the long-term instability of dyes, C-41 negatives can fade or color-shift over time.

-From our Facebook wall, Let’s shoot slide film again makes a case for E6 Slide film and presents some good points.
+From our Facebook wall, Let’s shoot slide film again makes a case for E6 Slide film, and present some good points.
 They state that “…reversal / transparency/slide film has been the preferred film type by professionals and enthusiasts for decades.
 The main reasons for that:

 - Reversal film not only offers finer grain but also significantly higher resolution and better sharpness.